2014 FALL HYDRANT FLUSHING PROGRAM

 Periodic flushing is necessary to get rid of deposits that form inside the water mains.
 Over time, sediment builds up on the inside of water distribution pipes, narrowing the path that water can flow through to individual homes and businesses.
 Flushing stirs up water in the mains and forces water and sediments out.
 By widening the path that water can flow through the mains, the flushing program will improve water flow, helping the City to better meet the needs of Public Safety fire personnel.
 Another goal of the flushing program is to make sure that all water supply systems work, including pumps, storage tanks, mains, valves, and hydrants.

-For a map of the flushing area and dates please check the 2014 Spring Flushing Map.
+For a map of the flushing area and dates please check the 2014 Fall Flushing Map.